carsten-riedel/Visual-Studio-Offline/README.md

 ## License

+The *.iss and *.txt files used in this repository of the offline installer are licensed under the MIT License. <br>
-The license for the *.iss and *.txt files is MIT.
-Please note that the original *.exe file belongs to Microsoft.
+Please note that the original *.exe file used for Visual Studio belongs to Microsoft and is subject to their terms and conditions.